SfundoMhlungu/vanilla-forms/README.md

 ### Approach Taken

-At the center of Vanilla forms(VF) is the need to get an element or elements, identify it's type and attach relevant events, so I decided to utilize the role attribute e.g `role="v-username"` to identify elements VF can must work with, with the convention `v-`  denoting VF is handling the element..
+At the center of Vanilla forms(VF) is the need to get an element or elements, identify it's type and attach relevant events, so I decided to utilize the role attribute e.g `role="v-username"` to identify elements VF must work with, with the convention `v-`  denoting VF is handling the element..

 After getting the element I utilized native DOM functionality to determine the type of the element, and what events it can trigger and attach them.